Carlism: Borbón-Parma claim

 Prince Xavier of Bourbon-Parma (25 May 1889 – 7 May 1977), known in Spain as Don Javier de Borbón, had been named regent of the Carlist Communion by Alfonso Carlos in 1936 as the nearest member of the House of Bourbon who shared the Carlist ideals.

 During the Second World War, Prince Xavier returned to the Belgian army, where he had served during World War I. He was demobilized and joined the French maquis.
-He was taken prisoner by the Nazis and sent to Natzweiler and Dachau concentration camp, where American troops liberated him in 1945.
+He was taken prisoner by the Nazis and sent to Natzweiler-Struthof and Dachau concentration camps, where American troops liberated him in 1945.
 In 1952, Javier was proclaimed King of Spain, asserting Carlist legitimacy.
 Since the death of Alfonso Carlos, his successor by right of agnatic primogeniture had yet to be determined.
 To do so, it was necessary to trace the patriline of Philip V to his seniormost descendant who was not excluded from the throne by law (for treason, morganatic marriage, birth out-of-wedlock and other reasons legally established in the Novísima Recopilación of 1805, in force at the time of the First Carlist War).
-In 1952, when all lines senior to the House of Bourbon-Parma were deemed excluded, the claim was taken up by Don Javier (descended from Duke Philip of Parma, third son of Philip V).
+In 1952, when all lines senior to the House of Bourbon-Parma were deemed excluded, the claim was taken up by Don Javier (descended from Philip, Duke of Parma, third son of Philip V).
 Even though he was raised in the Carlist camp and named regent of the Carlist Communion in 1936, his proclamation as king later in 1956 was, it was asserted, not a political move based on ideology, but the consequence of dynastic legitimacy.
 He remained the Carlist claimant until his renunciation in 1975.

 Changes in the views of some in the Carlist movement polarized Javier's supporters between his two sons, Carlos Hugo and Sixto Enrique (and many more endorsing neither) in the late 1960s and early 1970s.
 Carlos Hugo turned organized Carlism into a socialist movement, while his brother Sixto Enrique (supported by his mother Madeleine de Bourbon-Busset) followed a far rightist course.

-In 1977 Sixto Enrique's supporters published a manifesto from Javier condemning Carlos Hugo.
+In 1977, Sixto Enrique's supporters published a manifesto from Javier condemning Carlos Hugo.
 Several days later Carlos Hugo's supporters published a manifesto from Javier recognising Carlos Hugo as his heir.